 What an enticing title and program we have here.
-I am familiar with the composers, but had not heard these quintets before.
+I am familiar with the composers but had not heard these Quintets before.
 Therefore I approached them with great interest.
 And this appears to be the debut recording by a group called the Kaleidoscope Chamber Collective, which (according to the booklet) "operates with a flexible roster featuring many of today's most inspirational musicians".
 I'm further intrigued!

 Amy Beach's Quintet starts off promisingly, with a passionate and rhapsodic opening movement.
 It is made up of a variety of tempos and moods, reminding me a bit of Tchaikovsky.
 And it is immediately apparent the Kaleidoscope Chamber Collective is a fabulous group of musicians, playing with assertive individuality along with a uniform interpretation.
 Their dynamic range is extremely impressive, but never aggressive.
 The Adagio which follows is a heartfelt outpouring of expression, which is instantly reminiscent of Dvorak's New World Symphony's slow movement.
 By the time the 3rd movement arrives, things perk up considerably.
 And more variety in scoring and texture is welcomed - with pizzicatos and delicate pianistic filigree.

-So, while that one section is perplexing, the Price is nonetheless the highlight of the concert for me.
-And Chandos proudly proclaims this is its premier recording.
+So, while that one section is perplexing, the Price is nonetheless an interesting and enjoyable piece, and Chandos proudly proclaims this is its premier recording.
 (One wonders if it weren't for that 3rd movement if the piece would be played more often.)
-The Kaleidoscope Chamber Collective has provided an engaging program with performances of the highest caliber, making this disc most worthwhile and thoroughly rewarding.
-I hope they record more.
+Helpfully, its recorded sound is slightly improved over the Beach.